syllogic-consultants/awesome_2014_right/README.md

 - right aligned sidebar
 - ability to Customise the speed of slide transition from the Dashboard Customizer
 - ability to Customise the delay of 1st slide transition from the Dashboard Customizer
+- ability to order slides by renaming the slug of the featured post to slide1, slide2, slide3 etc..